nccgroup/BLESuite/scapy/doc/scapy/usage.rst

 Screenshot
 ----------

-If you have installed IPython, scapy will hook to it and you will be able to use auto-completion using the TAB.
+If you have installed IPython, Scapy will hook to it and you will be able to use auto-completion using the TAB.

 .. image:: graphics/scapy-main-console.png
    :align: center